etnt/cryptic/docs/DOCKER.md

   ghcr.io/etnt/cryptic:latest sh -c 'DIR=/opt/cryptic/certs generate-mtls-certs.sh'

 # Bootstrap the first admin user BEFORE starting the server
+# Step 1: Generate a GPG key on your host (if you don't have one)
+#         No passphrase needed - it's only used for signing CSRs
+gpg --quick-generate-key 'alice <alice@cryptic.local>' rsa4096

-# This creates a GPG key and exports it to priv/ca/bootstrap/
+# Step 2: Export your GPG public key to the bootstrap directory
-# The server will read this directory at startup to register the admin
 docker run -it --rm \
-  -v $(pwd)/priv/ca/bootstrap:/opt/cryptic/lib/cryptic-1.0.0/priv/ca/bootstrap:rw \
+  -v $(pwd)/priv/ca/bootstrap:/bootstrap:rw \
-  -v ~/.gnupg:/home/cryptic/.gnupg:rw \
+  -v ~/.gnupg:/gnupg:ro \
   ghcr.io/etnt/cryptic:latest sh -c 'bootstrap-admin alice'

 # Run the server (requires certificates in ./priv/ssl/)